xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

-And here is the Company B one.
+Here is the Company B one.

 <div style="background-color:white">
 {{< mermaid >}}